 After the picking out, patting down and shaping are done, I always think to myself, “Goddamn, I love being black.”

 Video games have yet to deliver the same feeling to me.

-[Note: This essay is excerpted from The State of Play, an upcoming collection of writing on video game culture that comes out on October 20.]
+[Note: This essay, which originally appeared on Kotaku 10/14/15, is excerpted from The State of Play, an upcoming collection of writing on video game culture that came out on October 20.]

 My hair doesn’t really qualify as an Afro or even a baby Afro.
 It’s kind of a dark taper fade, with the sides grown out a bit.
 It’s exactly the kind of haircut that millions of black men all over the world have been wearing for centuries.
 Millennia, even.
 And yet it remains exactly the kind of detail that the science-fiction wizardry of modern-day game-making hasn’t figured out how to replicate.

 When you see the billboards and TV commercials for big-budget video games out in the world, it can feel like the designers and programmers in the games business are just a few algorithms away from breathing life into eerily accurate human avatars.
 The days of a neckless Mario or a Link with unarticulated fingers are long gone.
 Lots of modern games let you craft your own hero, opening up the rendering power of its software to the player.
 That’s within certain parameters, of course.
 When a game lets me create a character to be a protagonist, the first thing I try to do is recreate myself in digital form.
 It’s an uncontrollable urge, a kneejerk reflex borne from decades of never seeing enough black people—ones who weren’t tokens, punchlines or subhuman caricatures—inside the comics, TV shows, movies and, yes, video games I took in while growing up.